 Determining Your Personal ROI explains two ways to pinpoint which tasks you'd be better off delegating or outsourcing, while Decide to Delegate provides tips for actually getting on with the job of delegating.

 8. ESTABLISH ROUTINES AND STICK TO THEM

 While crises will arise, you'll be much more productive if you can follow routines most of the time.

 For instance, reading and answering email can consume your whole day if you let it.
 Instead, set a limit of one hour a day for this task and stick to it.

-You can be in control and accomplish what you want to accomplish — once you've come to grips with the time management myth and taken control of your time.
+You can be in control and accomplish what you want to accomplish — once you've come to grips with the time management myth and take control of your own time.